International Law Society

 Dhar has experienced the challenges faced by legal practitioners, engineers, and business owners bringing critical products and processes to troubled regions.
 He has been involved in counseling, financing, and directing companies creating development-focused technologies such as alternative power, solar water purification devices, and microinsurance structures in Africa, the Caribbean, and South Asia.

-Panelists considered the implications of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), which was endorsed by the United States in December.
-UNDRIP recognizes both the collective and individual rights of Indigenous Peoples to fully enjoy basic human rights, which include Indigenous cultural rights, the right to education, health, employment, and language.
+Panelists considered the implications of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), which was endorsed by the United States.
+UNDRIP recognizes both the collective and individual rights of indigenous peoples to fully enjoy basic human rights, which include Indigenous cultural rights, the right to education, health, employment, and language.

 The conference featured a diverse range of international experts.